An INSEAD MBA is widely considered to be a prestigious degree. Applicants usually compare all the INSEAD campuses before they settle on one.

 Life here is really what it feels like to be on a super-highway.
 I used to think that life in London and Dubai was fast, and realised that every time I was back in Singapore to see family and friends - and saw how little things changed with them, compared to my hectic life.
 In retrospect, life in London/ Dubai as a consultant was pretty slow compared to the pace over here in a forest in the middle of nowhere in France.
 That’s INSEAD for you!

 So what’s changed in Period 2?
 I don’t even know where to start!
 So much happens here every few days, the only way to recall what happens is to look at my iPhone photo gallery and look at the evidence: the good, the bad and the ugly!

 Going back to what’s changed; I’ve gotten a little more serious about my work - the academics.
 That’s a mixture of getting more acclimatised to being back and school; and the fact that we’re doing less quant-heavy courses like Strategy, Marketing, etc, where I have contributions to make about the experiences I’ve gained over the last 6 years working.
 There is so much reading to get through before every class, it’s not even funny.
 We absolutely have to fall back on the tried and tested philosophy of Dividing and Conquering.
 The 6 of us (in my study group) take responsibility for the tasks ahead and work in small teams of 2-3 on each of them.
 Very unlike P1 when all 6 of us would be cracking each case and spending ages on each of them.
 We’re more factory-like now and bang things out relatively fast.
 I guess you could call this part of the “experience curve”.

-There's also lots of focus these days about getting our CV right, so we get a nice one page in INSEAD's famous CV book!
+There’s also lots of focus these days on getting our CV right, so we get a nice one page in INSEAD’s famous CV book!
 So much preparation goes into this.
-I've had about 40 iterations of my CV so far and I'm nowhere close to completion yet!
+I’ve had about 40 iterations of my CV so far and I’m nowhere close to completion yet!

 What else has happened here since the second period commenced..?